alexhkurz/BlocklyLambdaCalculus/README.md

 - `(\x.\y.x+y) 3`
 - `(\f.\x.f(f(x))) (\f.\x.(f(f(f x))))`

 [lc-with-definitions](https://alexhkurz.github.io/BlocklyLambdaCalculus/lc-with-definitions/) adds function definitions to make it easier to create slightly larger examples such as Church numerals.
+I also added some helpful instructions for first time visitors and functionality for saving and loading blocks from a URL for ease of sharing examples.